-[1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".
+[1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications"

-[2] 3GPP TS 37.105: "Active Antenna System (AAS) Base Station (BS) transmission and reception".
+[2] 3GPP TS 37.105: "Active Antenna System (AAS) Base Station (BS) transmission and reception"

-[3] 3GPP TS 37.145-1: "Active Antenna System (AAS) Base Station (BS) conformance testing; Part 1: Conducted conformance testing ".
+[3] 3GPP TS 37.145-1: "Active Antenna System (AAS) Base Station (BS) conformance testing; Part 1: Conducted conformance testing "

-[4] 3GPP TS 37.113: "E-UTRA, UTRA and GSM/EDGE; Multi-Standard Radio (MSR) Base Station (BS) Electromagnetic Compatibility (EMC)".
+[4] 3GPP TS 37.113: "E-UTRA, UTRA and GSM/EDGE; Multi-Standard Radio (MSR) Base Station (BS) Electromagnetic Compatibility (EMC)"

-[5] 3GPP TS 25.113: "Base Station (BS) and repeater ElectroMagnetic Compatibility (EMC)".
+[5] 3GPP TS 25.113: "Base Station (BS) and repeater ElectroMagnetic Compatibility (EMC)"

-[6] 3GPP TS 36.113: "Evolved Universal Terrestrial Radio Access (E-UTRA); Base Station (BS) and repeater ElectroMagnetic Compatibility (EMC)".
+[6] 3GPP TS 36.113: "Evolved Universal Terrestrial Radio Access (E-UTRA); Base Station (BS) and repeater ElectroMagnetic Compatibility (EMC)"

-[7] IEC 61000-6-1: 2016: "Electromagnetic compatibility (EMC) - Part 6-1: Generic standards - Immunity standard for residential, commercial and light-industrial environments".
+[7] IEC 61000-6-1: 2016: "Electromagnetic compatibility (EMC) - Part 6-1: Generic standards - Immunity standard for residential, commercial and light-industrial environments"

-[8] IEC 61000-6-3: 2006/AMD1:2010: "Electromagnetic compatibility (EMC) - Part 6-3: Generic standards - Emission standard for residential, commercial and light industrial environments".
+[8] IEC 61000-6-3: 2006/AMD1:2010: "Electromagnetic compatibility (EMC) - Part 6-3: Generic standards - Emission standard for residential, commercial and light industrial environments"

-[9] 3GPP TR 37.842: "Radio Frequency (RF) requirement background for Active Antenna System (AAS) Base Station (BS)".
+[9] 3GPP TR 37.842: "Radio Frequency (RF) requirement background for Active Antenna System (AAS) Base Station (BS)"

+[10] 3GPP TS 37.145-2: "Active Antenna System (AAS) Base Station (BS) conformance testing; Part 2: radiated conformance testing"

+3 Definitions, symbols and abbreviations

-3 Definitions
+3.1 Definitions

 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1], 3GPP TS 37.113 [4] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1] or 3GPP TS 37.113 [4].

+NOTE: Multi-word definitions are treated as linguistic expressions and printed in italic font throughout this requirement specification.
+Linguistic expressions may not be split and are printed in their entirety.

 active antenna system base station: BS system which combines an Antenna Array with an Active Transceiver Unit Array and a Radio Distribution Network (RDN)

-antenna port: RF interface at the Transceiver Array Boundary of the AAS BS, specifically the TAB connectors as defined in 3GPP TS 37.105 [2]

-.
+antenna array: group of radiating elements characterized by the geometry and the properties of the array elements

+NB-IoT In-band operation: NB-IoT is operating in-band when it utilizes the resource block(s) within a normal E-UTRA carrier

+NB-IoT guard band operation: NB-IoT is operating in guard band when it utilizes the unused resource block(s) within a E-UTRA carrier’s guard-band.

+NB-IoT standalone operation: NB-IoT is operating standalone when it utilizes its own spectrum, for example the spectrum currently being used by GERAN systems as a replacement of one or more GSM carriers, as well as scattered spectrum for potential IoT deployment.

+radio distribution network: linear passive network which distributes the RF power generated by the transceiver unit array to the antenna array, and/or distributes the radio signals collected by the antenna array to the transceiver unit array

+NOTE: In the case when the active transceiver units are physically integrated with the array elements of the antenna array, the radio distribution network is a one-to-one mapping.

+TAB connector: transceiver array boundary connector

+transceiver array boundary: conducted interface between the transceiver unit array and the composite antenna

-3.1 Symbols
+3.2 Symbols

+3.3 Abbreviations

-For the purposes of the present document, the following symbols apply:
+For the purposes of the present document, the abbreviations given in TR 21.905 [1] and the following apply.
+An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1].

 AAS Active Antenna System

-EMC ElectroMagnetic Compatibility
+AAS BS AAS Base StationEMC ElectroMagnetic Compatibility

 MSR Multi-Standard Radio

+NB-IoT Narrowband – Internet of Things

 RDN Radio Distribution Network

 TAB Transceiver Array Boundary